Mediterranean Baked Parmesan Zucchini Fries

 Tips for Crispy Baked Zucchini Fries

-1. Dry Zucchini Sticks Thoroughly: For the best crispy results, ensure the zucchini sticks are adequately dried before coating.
+1. Dry Zucchini Sticks thoroughly: For the best crispy results, please make sure the zucchini sticks are adequately dried before coating.
 Excess moisture can prevent them from getting that desired crunch.

 2. High Temperature: Baking at a higher temperature, like 425°F, can help achieve that perfect crunch for your Baked Zucchini Fries.